 There’s nothing wrong with entering several free and low-entry bracket contests.
 It’s just that it’s a lot harder to win a bracket contest than a single-game wager.
 Therefore, wagering a sizable portion of your bankroll on bracket contests is a bad idea.

-You’re much better off doing some NCAA basketball research and applying proper bankroll management principals to game-by-game March Madness betting.
+You’re much better off doing some NCAA basketball research and applying proper bankroll management principles to game-by-game March Madness betting.

 That research should start with the NCAA Tournament seeding.
 Just like the odds NJ online and mobile sportsbooks post on NCAA games can provide some help in filling out a bracket, the seeding can give some insight into March Madness game betting.
 Plus, some of the same strategies you apply to filling out a bracket can help you identify the best NCAA Tournament bets.